Want to Join CalSol?

 Do I have to be an engineering major to join?

 No. Although the team is comprised of many engineers, we value our non-engineering members as well.
 We believe the willingness to commit and learn from others are some of the most important skills in an effective team member, regardless of the member’s major.
-Moreover, many of our operations are non-technical: corporate relations, sponsorships, publicity, finances, etc., and we would gladly accept help in those areas.
+Moreover, many of our operations are non-technical: corporate relations, sponsorships, publicity, finances, etc.

 What will I do in CalSol?

 You can get involved in any and all states of designing and manufacturing a solar electric vehicle.
-CalSol provides a unique experience for Berkeley students to get hands-on with a large-scale engineering project that is an instrumental supplement to your education.
+CalSol provides a unique experience for Berkeley students to get hands-on with a large-scale engineering project.
 Members can get experience in:

 3D CAD modeling (Computer Aided Design)